Selim Sadak

-Selim Sadak, (born 1954 in İdil, Şırnak) is a Turkish politician of Kurdish origin.
+Selim Sadak, (born 1954) is a Turkish politician.

 Background

-Selim Sadak graduated from the Mathematics department of Diyarbakır Eğitim Enstitüsü.
+Selim Sadak was born in İdil and graduated from the Mathematics department of Diyarbakır Eğitim Enstitüsü.
 He then worked as a freelancer in Kurdish, English and Arabic.

 He is married and has 10 children.

 Political career

 In the 1991 Turkey Parliamentary general election, he joined Leyla Zana, Mahmut Alınak, Hatip Dicle, Orhan Doğan, Ahmet Türk, Sırrı Sakık and Sedat Yurtdaş in the Social Democratic Populist Party (SHP) and was elected as the member of parliament for Şırnak in the 19th Parliament of Turkey.
 In March 1994, the parliamentary immunity was lifted from Selim Sadak, Orhan Dogan, Hatip Dicle and Leyla Zana.
 On 16 June 1994 the Democracy Party (DEP) was closed down by the Turkish Constitutional Court, and Selim Sadak, along with other members of the party, were put in prison.
 Based on a decision by the State Security Court he was sentenced to 15 years in prison in 1994.
 In April 2004 the European parliament condemned the imprisonment of Sadak and hoped for the quashing of the sentence in a resolution.
 He was released in June 2004 following a decision of Turkey's Appeal Court.